Hawaii spearfishing is as good as it gets with spearfishing conditions ranging from shallow reef waters to open ocean areas and fish aplenty!

 Of course, it's not just equipment as one has to be able to hold his/her breath long enough to spend that kind of time underwater.

 James Kawasaki surfaces with a mahimahi speared in very deep waters off the Big Island which they access on jet skis.

 The improvement in gear and ability of today's skin divers have brought them to pursue their trophies in blue water where in the past were only fished by trolling or bottom fishing from boats!
 Pelagic fish like ahi (tuna), mahimahi, ono, and even sailfish and marlin are now included in the targets these blue-water hunters are now pursuing.

-Deep Sea Images are captured by James Kawasaki with awesome results!
+Graphic Nature Hawaii includes deep sea art created by James Kawasaki with awesome results!
 Check out his art!